 Shop like a local at Mahne Yehuda

 Machne Yehuda, known locally as “the shuk” is a popular spot for tourists and locals in Jerusalem, albeit with different purposes.
 You’ll find plenty of Jerusalemites picking up their meats, produce, spices and local specialties in the market, but it also affords plenty of opportunities to soak up the colorful sites and fragrant smells.
 This is definitely one of the best activities in Jerusalem for foodies!
+You can even take a food tour that shows you the best spots.

 In addition to the stalls selling raw food, housewares and trinkets there’s a large area populated by restaurants of all sizes.
 After dark, the vendors shut down and some of the country’s trendiest restaurants and clubs open up, making the shuk one of Israel’s nightlife hot spots.
 Not what you’d expect just a few minutes’ walk from one of the holiest places on earth.